 - Achievement & Accomplishment – Behavior is dictated by external or internal goals

 CBD is often a small part of the average consumer’s day.
 They have jobs, workout routines, hobbies, and social lives.
-It can be difficult to resonate with CBD consumers when you only know their demographics or usage behaviors.
-By understanding who they are outside of CBD, you can begin to deeply relate to CBD consumers.
+By understanding who they are outside of CBD, you begin to add another layer of deeply relating to your CBD consumers.

-People are interested in, well, a lot of different things.
-From sports and fitness, to music and arts, it is easy to get overwhelmed with how consumers spend their time.
-It’s important to break them out and by categorizing the social media interests from our CBD consumers, this is what we get:
+From sports, fitness, music, and arts, it is easy to get overwhelmed with how consumers spend their time.
+It’s important to break them out and categorize them.
+We took to social media listening to gauge the interests of CBD consumers and this is what we got:

 - Fashion & Beauty